 Picnicking became common in France after the French Revolution, when the country’s royal parks became accessible to everyone and people would gather outdoors to enjoy nature, with everyone bringing a “little something”.

-By the 18th century, picnics were social events with elaborate platters, drinks, and plenty of refinement.
-Several famous artists based in France, including Monet, Manet, Picasso and Alain Jacquet, began painting pictures of the “Déjeuner sur l’herbe“, meaning lunch on the grass, helping the concept of the picnic travel world-wide.
+Several famous artists based in France, including Claude Monet, Édouard Manet, Pablo Picasso and Alain Jacquet, began painting pictures of the “Déjeuner sur l’herbe“, meaning lunch on the grass.
+This helped the concept of the picnic travel world-wide.
 And thus the French picnic became main-stream.

 A picnic became an excellent way to spend a sunny day without breaking the bank.
 In fact, it is so much cheaper than eating out that even the most luxurious picnic can be considered a bargain.
 Plus, you get to enjoy a nice meal in the middle of beautiful, natural surroundings.